-This document/download is a compilation of articles and/or blog posts, written by Smith Publicity executives as material for the Smith Publicity "Power Publicity Tips" newsletter, or as posts for both the Smith Publicity blog and other publishing industry vendor blogs.
+This document/download is a compilation of articles and/or blog posts, written by Smith Publicity executives as material for the Smith Publicity "Power Publicity Tips" newsletter, or as posts for both the Smith Publicity blog and other publishing industry vendor blogs, as well as by valued partners of Smith Publicity with their approval.
 All of the material is original, and protected by copyright infringement laws.